Pramit2021/Netflix_clone/README.md

 `python manage.py migrate`

--> Run the application using the command
+-> Run the server of the application using the command

 `python manage.py runserver`